National Black Theatre: Buildings

 While the theatre originally rented its space on 127th and East 125th Streets, Teer purchased the 8,000 square foot theatre in 1969 at 9 East 125th street.
 In 1982, the NBT expanded to a 64,000 square foot complex that housesd two theatres, classrooms, and an African and Nigerian art gallery.

 In 2002, Barbara Ann Teer sold 49 percent of the property to Nubian Partners, which operated multiple retail outlets within the building.
 In April 2009, Nubian Partners signed a lease with Apple-Metro which is an Applebee's Franchisee.
 The franchise was planning to take on a lease in the building the National Black Theatre was located.
 Ms. Teer brought forth the case in early 2008, shortly before her death, arguing that Applebee's did not promote the cultural integrity mission that the theatre promoted.
 This was a condition she included when she signed the real estate partnership agreement with Nubian in 2002 when the theatre was threatened by foreclosure.

 Justice Walter B. Tolub, a judge for the New York County Supreme Court (Civil), ruled that leasing part of the building to Applebee's would be violating the contract between the two parties, National Black Theatre and Nubian Partners.
 On the afternoon of 15 July 2009, the State Supreme Court justice ruled that the Applebee's chain is not allowed to move into the building with the National Black Theatre.

 In 2021, the theatre announced that it would replace its building with a twenty-one-story one that contained housing, retail and a new theatre space that will open in 2024.

 Awards and recognition

-Over the course of more than 300 productions, the National Black Theater has earned more than 45 AUDELCO Black Theatre Excellence Awards, and continues to be a successful institution of African-American theater.
+Over the course of more than 300 productions, the National Black Theater has earned more than 45 AUDELCO Black Theatre Excellence Awards, and continues to be an institution of African-American theater.

 By 1986, the theatre was recognized as one of the most important arts institutions in America by President Ronald Reagan.
-Former New York State Governor Mario Cuomo acknowledged The National Black Theatre as "one of New York State’s greatest cultural treasures and resources and a cornerstone for the revitalization of 125th Street."
+Former New York State Governor Mario Cuomo acknowledged The National Black Theatre as "one of New York State’s greatest cultural treasures and resources and a cornerstone for the revitalization of 125th Street".